Christian Yelich Player Props: Brewers vs. Nationals

-On Monday, Christian Yelich (.650 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+On Tuesday, Christian Yelich (.561 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Washington Nationals, whose starting pitcher will be Josiah Gray.
 First pitch is at 7:05 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Braves.
+He had three hits (going 3-for-5 with a double) in his most recent game against the Nationals.

 Christian Yelich Game Info & Props vs. the Nationals